maarxx/SmarterScheduling/README.md

 Therefore, the mod provides two more options for how such cases should be handled:

-* Immunity Handling: "Sensitive" or "Dangerous".
+* Immunity Handling: "Sensitive" or "Balanced" or "Brutal".

-In "Sensitive" mode, which is default behavior, we never drag a colonist out of bed who is gaining Immunity, regardless of Hunger or Mood.
+In "Sensitive" mode, which is default behavior, any colonist who is gaining Immunity will be set to Schedule of "Anything", under which schedule they typically go rest in bed.
+We never drag such a colonist out of bed, regardless of Hunger or Mood.

-In "Dangerous" mode, we'll sometimes drag a colonist out of bed who is gaining Immunity.
-Use this when you are well-established with good Hospital Beds and Medicine and Penoxy and everybody's Immunity has a 30% lead for their Flu and you just want them to stop being little sissies and at the very least take care of themselves and not suffer a mental break.
+In "Balanced" mode, we will drag a colonist out of bed to attend a Party, or to send them to Psyche for low Mood or Joy, or possibly to feed themselves, based upon the next setting described below.

+In "Brutal" mode, we completely disregard their need for Immunity, and we send them to Sleep or to Joy or to Work like any other colonist.

+Note that in any mode you can exempt a particular colonist by right-clicking on a bed and manually ordering priority job: "Rest Until Healed", which the mod will never interfere with.

 * Hungry Patients: "Wait to be Fed" or "Feed Themselves"